israice/flask-cards/README.md

 - removed button back from 404.html
 - in table.html changed sort order to same as in airtable
 - special links now working only with system owner
+- README.md updated with images

 ### v999 FUTURE PLANS
-- fix the special url, must works only once
+- add stats to each card
+- fix domain on pc2 and laptop1 for this docker
 - run docker on linux pc2
-- fix domain on pc2 for this docker
-- add airtable
-- push created cards to airtable
-- airtable integretion
-- add stats to each card

 </details>